mattvenn/turtleprize/lesson-1-handout.md

 done()
 ~~~

+When you're done, save your file as a combination of your names with a `.py` at the end.
+Then press `f5` to run it!

 # Useful turtle commands

 The parts of the line that come after a `#` are called comments, and are ignored by Python.
 You don't need to type them in.